LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 * [ ] Update group and project permissions
 * [ ] Update paths (hostnames) for:
   * project, group and system hooks
+    * **NOTE:** if they are pointing to a private instance or `localhost` gitlab.com will see them as invalid and fail creating them
   * badges
-  * project and group CI/CD variables (if their values are source instance specific)
+  * project and group CI/CD variables are migrated, but values that are source specific, e.g. project url or hostname, should be updated to the new values
+  * secrets (tokens) that may be present in certain features, e.g. hooks, are not exposed in the API response and therefore not migrated.
+Those individual features have to be newly created
 * [ ] Update project shared groups (unless the entire group structure is migrated first)
 * [ ] Update instance and group level (custom) project templates
-* [ ] Update any features that are not migrating over (based on migration features matrix)
+* [ ] Update and/or create any features that are not migrated (based on migration features matrix)

 /confidential